Acerola (Malpighia emarginata): A Caribbean berry that is one of the world's richest natural sources of vitamin C; helps brighten uneven skin tone.

 Flor de Aceite (Flower of the Oil): Premier-quality olive oil that isn't pressed but instead drips from the crushed fruit naturally.
 It takes more than twice as many olives to produce Flor de Aceite as it does to produce the first cold press.

-glycerin: An emollient and humectant derived from vegetable oils that helps skin retain moisture.
+Glycerin: An emollient and humectant derived from vegetable oils that help skin retain moisture.

 Glycine soja: See soy.

 Glycolic acid: An alpha hydroxy acid (AHA) used to help maintain natural pH levels and gently exfoliate surface skin cells.

 Glycyrrhiza glabra: See licorice.